surfstudio/SurfGear/README.md

 # Surf Gear

 ![SurfGear Cover](https://i.ibb.co/k6d07BK/logo-surf-gear.png)
+> [!CAUTION]
+> This repository is no longer supported.
+You can find our packages at our [pub.dev page](https://pub.dev/publishers/surf.ru/packages).

 A set of libraries and tools used by [Surf](https://surf.ru/) when developing with Flutter.
 All these solutions are fully consistent with our level of quality, supported and developed by the team.